Smuckyyy/CIS183_HW03_Program1_MarcusRollins/README.md

 --This program shows a database of students, as an admin; you can view all students.
 The search function shows a user and all of their information, even if there are empty fields.
 Adding a student will not allow you to use a username that already exists, and same thing with adding a major.
 You cannot add unless they are unique.
 Deleting a student is just long clicking on the student you want to delete.
+Clicking on a student in the listview views the details, and allows the admin to update a student at the same time.